-The education aims to provide students with advanced analytical skills suitable to support the financial operations of firms and financial institutions in general.
-The curriculum is especially designed to match the requirements faced by subjects operating in international markets, taking into account the need for continuous renewal and the constant development of the business environment.
+The programme aims to provide students with advanced analytical skills suitable to support the financial operations of firms and financial institutions in general.
+The curriculum is especially designed to match the requirements faced by companies operating in international markets, taking into account the need for continuous renewal and the constant development of the business environment.

 All courses in the programme are given in English.
 Due to the fact that JIBS has an exchange programme including about 180 partner universities, and that the programme is open to students from around the world, the courses have a diverse international participation of students.
 This international atmosphere contributes to a broad perspective of the issues discussed in class.

 This programme is supported by faculty with substantial experience of dealing with financial markets and strong research records in methods required for financial analysis.
 JIBS has very active research in the fields of international finance, financial economics and statistics, corporate governance, and time series econometrics, with a considerable number of publications within these areas in internationally-renown refereed journals.

 This education prepares students for positions demanding advanced analytical skills in financial economics and statistics.
 Such positions are mainly found in the financial sectors, but are also found in other parts of private and public sectors around the world.